 They were huge.
 Spiny.
 Spiders.
 And now they’re dead.

 Rin shuddered, then winced as the action pulled at the acid-burned flesh of his shoulder.
 It wasn’t exactly painful.
 But the flesh stretched in an unfamiliar way.
-That it wasn’t painful just made it more unsettling.
+That it wasn’t painful just made it even more unsettling.
 It felt like what he imagined leather being stretched across a drum did.

 Enough sap sucking, Rin berated himself.
 He couldn’t afford idle thoughts.
 Not if he wanted to get out of the Pyramid anytime soon.